toptensoftware/cantabile-media-server/readme.md

 ## Program Slots

 Normally MIDI only supports a single program number selection per MIDI channel.
-Since `cantabile-media-server` supports multiple display layers, sometimes you might want to select different media files on different layers.
+Since Cantabile Media Server supports multiple display layers, sometimes you might want to select different media files on different layers.

 To support this, each MIDI channel has 4 "program number slots".